drblue9001/blockchain-backpack/website/part4.md

 As an added bonus, because block chains are distributed databases, item ownership information becomes much more resilient.
 There's a [light client protocol][light] which allows applications to just watch the state of a specific contract, while still having some cryptographic assurance about the current state of the world.
 Users would be able to prove that they own items in game even when the centralized item servers go down.

-From a security standpoint, _something_ like the system I'm outlining is needed to stop the rampant hacking, but this system has costs to everyone, and it is important to consider the tradeoffs being made here.
+From a security standpoint, _something_ like the system I'm outlining is needed to stop the rampant hacking, but this system has costs to everyone, and it is important to consider the trade-offs being made here.

 ### Downsides for Users